 Some students may be unwilling, unable, or unready to make a choice of an area of study at the point when they enter college.
 If your student is currently undecided, it is important to recognize that unwilling, unable and unready are significantly different characteristics.
-Your student may make a decision to wait to commit to a particular major, may be unable to decide between options, or may not yet feel that he is able to make any decision at all.
+Your student may make a decision to wait to commit to a particular major, may be unable to decide between options, or may not yet feel that they are able to make any decision at all.

 Why is your student undecided?

-- He may be afraid to commit.
+- They may be afraid to commit.

 Consider which of the following statements sounds as though it could be made by your student.